-Serbia: Waste-to-energy plant – EIA updated in line with EU regulations28.
-September 2020. / News Serbia Energy
+Serbia: Waste-to-energy plant – EIA updated in line with EU regulations, News Serbia Energy

 The public debate on amended environmental impact assessment – EIA study will be held on 7 October.
 Serbian Ministry of Environmental Protection said that the EIA study for the project for the construction of waste-to-energy plant at Belgrade’s Vinca landfill, namely its waste incinerator, has been updated in line with the EU regulations.